We believe it is high time to re-think how we build industrial applications, such as SCADA systems:

 - Specifications for solutions are both more complex and more ambiguous.
 In a fast-changing business environment, it is practically impossible for clients, to define in details what is needed.
 Instead, we often get some vague, over-arching or general description of problems.

 - Results are needed now, not in 3 months or longer, but now to support urgent business needs.

 Therefore, our approach is adapted to meet this rather new situation.
-Therefore, yes, we are different from what is usual in this industry, and it is not to appear smart or pretentious.
+Thus, yes, we are different from what is usual in this industry, and it is not to appear smart or pretentious.
 Instead, it is by design.
 And the sole purpose is to create max value to our clients – now and in the future.
 We have chosen to differentiate ourselves in 5 distinct ways, all intended to create value to the client: